VisionExpo/Traffic_Survellence/README.md

-# Traffic Surveillance System
+# Advanced Traffic Surveillance System

-A real-time traffic surveillance application that detects and counts vehicles and pedestrians in video streams.
-The system provides both a desktop GUI and a web interface for monitoring traffic.
+A comprehensive traffic surveillance application that detects and tracks vehicles and pedestrians, recognizes license plates, detects helmets, and monitors speed violations.
+The system provides both a desktop GUI and a web dashboard for real-time monitoring and analysis.

 ## Features

-- Real-time vehicle and pedestrian detection
+- **Object Detection**: Real-time detection of vehicles, pedestrians, license plates, and helmets
-- Live counting of traffic objects
-- Information panel with date, time, and statistics
-- Simulated real-time processing with FPS control
+- **Object Tracking**: Track objects across frames with unique IDs
+- **License Plate Recognition**: Detect and recognize license plates on vehicles
+- **Helmet Detection**: Identify whether motorcycle riders are wearing helmets
+- **Speed Estimation**: Calculate and monitor vehicle speeds
+- **Violation Detection**: Identify traffic violations (speeding, no helmet)
+- **Database Storage**: Store violations and tracks for later analysis
+- **Vector Database**: Search for similar images using vector embeddings
-- Both desktop GUI and web interface options
+- **Web Dashboard**: Monitor traffic and analyze violations through a web interface
-- Sample video generation for testing
+- **Real-time Visualization**: Display processed frames with annotations and statistics

 ## Requirements

 - Python 3.7+
+- PyTorch and Torchvision
 - OpenCV
 - NumPy
+- Ultralytics YOLOv8
+- EasyOCR or Tesseract (for license plate recognition)
-- Flask (for web interface)
+- Dash and Plotly (for web dashboard)
+- FAISS (for vector database)
 - Other dependencies listed in `requirements.txt`

 ## Installation